Dodge Trivia Quiz Questions With Answers

 The former four-cylinder line was kept on, but renamed what?

 A: The Fast Four line until it was dropped in favor of two lighter six-cylinder models (the Standard Six and Victory Six) for 1928.

-For 1930, Dodge took another step up by adding a new eight-cylinder line to what?
+, Dodge took another step up by adding a new eight-cylinder line to what?